A week after Election Day, it’s clear our campaign has come up short.

 For months, and over the course of several pairs of shoes, you’ve shared your stories, meals, and dreams with my team and I.

-Delivering committed middle class representation for our neighborhoods has been my overriding concern for years.
+Delivering committed middle class representation for our neighborhoods and strong environmental policy has been my overriding concern for years.
 I’m sorry I couldn’t deliver a winning campaign on the merit of our issues, but I wouldn’t change the experiences we’ve had or the people I’ve met along the way for anything.

 Make no mistake, I won’t stop fighting for what’s right.

-Hundreds of thousands of dollars’ worth of attack mailers and an abdication of leadership does not mean District 6 has issued a blank check to developers and speculators to run roughshod over our communities.
+Hundreds of thousands of dollars’ worth of special interest attack mailers against me and an abdication of leadership by my opponent does not mean District 6 has issued a blank check to developers and speculators to run roughshod over our communities.

-We expect our roads to be rebuilt.
-We expect responsible planning with the necessary infrastructure, parks, and fire stations in tandem with new housing and development – not more traffic.
+As citizens, as taxpayers, as San Diegans – we expect our roads to be rebuilt.
+We expect responsible planning with the necessary infrastructure, parks, and fire stations in tandem with new housing and development.
+What we don’t need is more traffic.

 A bottomless thank you to my volunteers who showed up every day, who pounded the pavement with me, who came out regardless of the weather or task, and who believed.
 You have my heart.